 Amphibian research has accelerated over recent decades, leading to multiple taxonomic reorganizations, primarily driven by molecular data and the discovery of many new species.
 About 37% increase in new amphibian species discoveries has been reported over the past two decades (Gopika et al., 2023), yet amphibians are reported to be the most threatened vertebrate class for various reasons such as habitat loss, habitat fragmentation, global climate change, and infectious diseases, and about 40.7% of the species are reported to be globally threatened (Swandby et al., 2023).
 On the global scale, at present, there are 8,945 known species of amphibians under 3 living orders and 78 families of which 7,889 species, comprising more than 88 % of the total belong to the order Anura (AmphibiaWeb, as of October 2025).
 In India, 454 amphibian species are recorded, including 411 anurans (Dinesh et al., 2024).
 At the current pace, with new technologies, tools, and concepts, by exploring new territories, and with more taxonomists working on amphibians, many new frogs are being described from different parts of the world.

-Dicroglossidae Anderson 1871, the most diverse and species-rich family of the order Anura have great ecological significance due to its exemplified evolutionary adaptability across various habitats.
-Dicroglossidae frogs were previously categorized as a subfamily of Ranidae, while the rapid DNA sequencing techniques and advanced molecular phylogenetic research in the late 20th century caused the splitting of Dicroglossidae from the common ancestor with Ranidae and the placement of Dicroglossidae as a distinct anuran family (Frost et al., 2006; Pyron and Wiens, 2011).
-Being a large family with high diversity and distribution across various habitats of the world, most of the Dicroglossidae members have a confusing taxonomic history, and taxonomists are continuously working hard to resolve the ambiguities, using advanced molecular phylogenetics.
+Dicroglossidae Anderson, 1871, the most diverse and species-rich family of the order Anura have great ecological significance due to its exemplified evolutionary adaptability across various habitats.
+Dicroglossid frogs were previously categorized as a subfamily of Ranidae, while the rapid DNA sequencing techniques and advanced molecular phylogenetic research in the late 20th century caused the splitting of Dicroglossidae from the common ancestor with Ranidae and the placement of Dicroglossidae as a distinct anuran family (Frost et al., 2006; Pyron and Wiens, 2011).
+Being a large family with high diversity and distribution across various habitats of African and Asian continents, most of the Dicroglossidae members have a confusing taxonomic history, and taxonomists are continuously working hard to resolve the ambiguities, using advanced molecular phylogenetics.

 In this review on the taxonomic and phylogenetic studies on Dicroglossidae, literature published from the recognition of Dicroglossidae as a distinct amphibian family to date, specifically related to taxonomic studies, new species discoveries, taxonomic revisions and rearrangements, and rediscoveries from different geographical areas were analyzed to understand the evolutionary history and the overall distribution and species abundance with a particular focus in the Indian subcontinent.